 NZFPA doctors started prescribing the pill to married women from 1964 and unmarried women from the early 1970s, bringing renewed disapproval from doctors.
 In 2007 the organisation changed its name to Family Planning.

 In the early 21st century, as well as supplying contraceptives and carrying out vasectomies, its services included cervical smears and tests for sexually transmissible infections as well as wide-ranging educational programmes, including for parents on how to tell their children about sex.

-Brooks, Barbara, Claire Gooder, and Nancy De Castro.
+Brookes, Barbara, Claire Gooder, and Nancy De Castro.
 'Feminine as her Handbag, Modern as her Hairstyle: The uptake of the contraceptive pill in New Zealand.', New Zealand Journal of History Volume 47, no. 2 (2013): 208-231.

 Pool, Ian, Arunachalam Dharmalingam, and Janet Sceats.
 The New Zealand family from 1840: a demographic history.
 Auckland: Auckland University Press, 2007.

 Pool, Ian, and others.
 New Zealand’s contraceptive revolutions.
 Hamilton: Population Studies Centre, University of Waikato, 1999.

 Rout, Ettie.
 Safe marriage: a return to sanity.
 London: Heinemann, 1922.

 Smyth, Helen.
 Rocking the cradle: contraception, sex and politics in New Zealand.
 Wellington: Steele Roberts, 2000.